ssoready/SSOReady-public-handbook/static/README.md

 5. Open source helps us recruit great talent.

 It's also just ... more fun to build an open source company.
 At the risk of indulging an annoying corporate cliche, we would really rather offer a useful tool to a community of users than aggressively sell contracts to strangers.

+# Customer feedback

+Feedback from prospective users and active users alike matters quite a lot to us.
+Please get in touch at [founders@ssoready.com](mailto:founders@ssoready.com) if you would like to share any thoughts.

 # Careers at SSOReady